Treatments for Rising Damp in Sunderland

 Treatment of Rising Damp

 There are a range of solutions involved in the treatment of rising damp Sunderland which have to work in combination with each other and be carried out correctly using the correct specifications and materials to ensure treatment is successful.
-Damp Tech North East Limited will conduct a diagnostic survey before recommending the best course of action.
+Sunderland Damp Proofing will conduct a diagnostic survey before recommending the best course of action.
 Our surveyors have the experience to ensure the best solution is recommended and applied.
 You can read more information here.

 Solutions can be considered in terms of above and below ground solutions as follows: